ugunNet21/idcamp-flutter-submission/README.md

 ## Concepts and Features

+1. **GetX Library**: The application incorporates the GetX library for state management, navigation, and dependency injection.

-1. **Home Dashboard**: The main page displays a list of restaurants with several sections, including user profile, search button, ad carousel, and restaurant list.
+2. **Home Dashboard**: The main page displays a list of restaurants with several sections, including user profile, search button, ad carousel, and restaurant list.

-2. **Restaurant Detail Page**: A page that provides detailed information about a specific restaurant, including description, location, menu, and customer reviews.
+3. **Restaurant Detail Page**: A page that provides detailed information about a specific restaurant, including description, location, menu, and customer reviews.

-3. **Search Functionality**: Users can search for restaurants based on name or specific keywords.
+4. **Search Functionality**: Users can search for restaurants based on name or specific keywords.

-4. **Add Review Feature**: Users can add reviews or comments for a particular restaurant.
+5. **Add Review Feature**: Users can add reviews or comments for a particular restaurant.

-5. **Navigation System**: The app uses a navigation system with `MaterialPageRoute` and `Navigator` to switch between pages.
+6. **Navigation System**: The app uses a navigation system with `MaterialPageRoute` and `Navigator` to switch between pages.

-6. **Pull-to-Refresh**: Implementation using `RefreshIndicator` allows users to pull down the screen to refresh restaurant data.
+7. **Pull-to-Refresh**: Implementation using `RefreshIndicator` allows users to pull down the screen to refresh restaurant data.

 ## Project Structure